shadman/genai-gemini-test/README.md

 Simple script to test Gen AI with Gemini Model

-# Install dependencies
+## Install dependencies
 > google.generativeai
 > pip install IPython

+## API Key
-# Update API KEY in line number 9, with yours
+Update API KEY in line number 9, with yours
 > GOOGLE_API_KEY="XXccss233XXcccsszX"

+## Run
-# Run to get output of our predefined input "What is the meaning of life?"
+To get output of our predefined input "What is the meaning of life?"
 > python genai.py

+## Input / Predefined Textsswsssw
-# Update `input` parameter in line number 21, to test your required text/input value
+Update input arameter in line number 21, to test your required text/input value

 # Get started: